Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 ---

 Thanks for reading my article.
-If you have any feedback or questions, please feel free to share them in the comments or email me at <bogdan.game.development@gmail.com>.
+If you have any feedback or questions, please feel free to share them in the comments or email me.

 ![alt text](../assets/portfolio/logo.png)